 We will be updating this page as more information becomes available.
 Please check back often.

 The Ontario government made changes to Ontario law (the Nursing Act, 1991) that will permit registered nurses to prescribe certain medications and communicate diagnoses for purposes of prescribing.
-RNs do not have the authority to perform either of these activities until the College creates regulations and they are approved by the College's Council and the Ontario government.
+RNs do not have the authority to perform either of these activities until CNO creates regulations and they are approved by the Ontario government.

-If the new authority also includes “communicating a diagnosis” why do College materials focus on prescribing?
+If the new authority also includes “communicating a diagnosis” why do CNO materials focus on prescribing?

 “RN prescribing” is the terminology that is best understood by the public and other stakeholders.
-The College’s work on RN prescribing will include the regulatory mechanisms needed for an RN to safely prescribe medication and communicate a diagnosis for the purpose of prescribing.
+CNO’s work on RN prescribing includes regulatory mechanisms needed for an RN to safely prescribe medication and communicate a diagnosis for the purpose of prescribing.

-Will all RNs be authorized to prescribe medication?
+Will RNs be required to complete education before being authorized to prescribe medication?

 What medications will RNs be authorized to prescribe?